 Military and overseas voting: Tennessee Military and Overseas Voting Information

 Early voting qualifications: In person absentee voting is also known as early voting.
 No reason is needed to vote early.
+To vote early, a person must appear in person at either the county election commission office or at a satellite voting location opened by the county election commission.
+The early voting period typically begins twenty (20) days before an election and ends five (5) days before an election.
 For more information on early voting, click here.

 Verifying Registration: Voter Registration Verification

 Verifying absentee ballot status: Click on this link

 Problems with voting: you may file a General Complaint with the State Coordinator of Elections or the local county election commission office.